jagrvargen/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 5. 5-get_dnodeint.c - Returns the nth node of a dlistint_t linked list.

 6. 6-sum_dlistint.c - Returns the sum of all the data (n) of a dlistint_t linked list.

+7. 7-insert_dnodeint.c - Inserts a new node into a doubly linked list at a given position.